rodelrebucas/ops-cheat-sheet/README.md

     chef

 #### Todo:
-    1. Create a diagram for each tool
+    1. Create a architecture diagram for each tool
-    2. Add explation and basic commands
+    2. Add explaination and basic commands